vonmillhausen/sf2000/README.md

 So is the "Data Frog" any good?
 Only you can answer that question for yourself.
 There are certainly more powerful devices out there, more fully featured devices, devices with better hardware, etc. - but almost all of those devices cost a lot more than the SF2000.
 At the end of the day, you have to look at the features offered at the given price-point, and only then can you decide if you're interested in the device or not.

 ### Is there any custom firmware?
-As of September 26th 2023, **no**, not yet; however efforts are underway.
+As of October 3rd 2023, **no**, not yet; however efforts are underway.
 While an SDK for the CPU has been identified, the developers working on custom firmware have generally reached the conclusion that the SDK is unfinished and of low quality.
 While it has been used to produce experimental builds of Retroarch, demonstrating various cores operating on the SF2000, there are notable problems - core features like video and audio drivers are missing (and thus would have to be developed from scratch), and overall system stability is very low.
 Additionally, most of the experimental core builds had audio and/or video performance issues, and most also caused the SF2000 to run "hot", which may impact the lifespan of the device.

 Most recently, a new tack is being tried by the development team - they're trying to modify the stock SF2000 firmware to add additional functionality.
-Theoretically, this would come with the benefit of having audio and video drivers already built.
+Theoretically, this would come with the benefit of having audio and video drivers already built, providing no worse performance than stock firmware, while providing features like support for additional emulated systems.

 [A GitLab repo](https://git.maschath.de/ignatz/hcrtos) has been set up by `ignatzdraconis` for the work based on the SDK, and [a separate GitLab repo](https://gitlab.com/kobily/sf2000_multicore) has been set up by `kobil` for the work on modifying the stock firmware.
 You can follow along with discussion in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds) (specifically, in the `🐸data_frog_sf2000` channel there's a `SF2000 Dev` thread where most of the tech talk and details are posted first).